Provide an essential pair of

 Namibia Lifeline Clinic

-Provide an essential pair of hands at the Lifeline Clinic in Epukrio, where you will contribute to the medical welfare of the San Busman community as well as gaining first-hand experience of healthcare in a developing country.
+Provide an essential pair of hands at the Lifeline Clinic in Epukrio where you will contribute to the medical welfare of the San Busman community - one of the oldest communities in the world.

 The Lifeline Clinic provides free primary health care services to more than 3,500 patients every year – with over 40% being children aged under 5.
 The clinic (along with the medical volunteers) are quite literally the lifeline for thousands of people within the local area.

 Working alongside the local doctors and nurses you will learn about the common diseases affecting the local population and how to treat them.
 During your time in Namibia, you will come across diseases such as Tuberculous and HIV as well as see a lot of patients with aches and pains and everyday problems.
 You will find that many children in the area die from highly preventable illnesses and diseases including fungal infections, intestinal worms, diarrhoea, dehydration, malnutrition and mouth infections - something our local team are trying their best to combat.

 I volunteered in Namibia for a total of 3 weeks, split between the wildlife sanctuary and lifeline clinic.
 From day one I felt like a part of the team and the doctors allowed me to get involved with all aspects of the busy clinic, where I was able to help in basic and simple ways and learn so much about healthcare system in Namibia.
 I really felt apart of the community and the San Busman community are so lovely - I cannot wait to return!Read More

 Helping in Namibia for 3 weeks